 CRAB MAX CRAB TRAPS

 Folding crab traps are a recent innovation that is changing the face of crabbing from crab docks and the sandy shore.
-The Crab Max Crab Trap is made in Lincoln City by handicap man, Bill Paterek at 541-996-2427 and his blind buddy Merl.
+The Crab Max Crab Trap is made in Lincoln City by handicap man and a blind man, Bill Paterek.
+Bill lives at 4800 SE Inlet #3 at 541 996 2427 and his blind buddy Merl and his dog Davy.
 The Crab Max was named in honor of Bill's dog, Max.

 Folding Crab Traps are a recent innovation that is changing the face of crabbing from crab docks.
 Crab Catch Capacity is the measure that separates the Crab Max from other folding crab traps.
 The 18 inch dimension really pays off when crabbing is hot as shown in the video clip of Dustin and I crabbing on the North shore of Siletz Bay.